2 children dead and 11 people injured in stabbing rampage at a dance class in England, police say

-LONDON (AP) — A teenage boy with a knife attacked a children’s dance and yoga class in northwest England on Monday, killing two children and wounding 11 other people in a “ferocious” rampage that sent bloodied children running into a street to escape the horror, police and witnesses said.
+LONDON (AP) — Bloodied children ran screaming from a dance and yoga class “like a scene from a horror movie” to escape a teenager’s savage knife attack that killed two children and wounded 11 other people Monday in northwest England, police and witnesses said.

+Nine children were wounded — six of them in critical condition — in the latest headline-grabbing attack amid a recent rise in knife crime that has stoked anxieties and led to calls for the government to do more to clamp down on bladed weapons.

-Nine children were wounded, six of them in critical condition.
-Two wounded adults who tried to protect them also were in critical condition, police said.
+Two wounded adults who tried to shield the pupils were in critical condition, police said.

 The Taylor Swift-themed workshop was held on the first week of school vacation for children aged about 6 to 11.
-An advertisement for the two-hour session promised yoga, dance and bracelet making.
+The two-hour session was led by two women — a yoga instructor and a dance instructor — according to an online listing.

 Colin Parry, an auto body shop owner, said most of the stabbing victims appeared to be young girls.